phpDocumentor/phpDocumentor/docs/manual/for-users/basic-usage.rst

-When ran without parameters (as shown above) it will try to get the location of the source code and the target folder from a configuration file (which is discussed in the :doc:`Configuration` chapter) or exit with an error.
+When ran without parameters (as shown above) it will try to get the location of the source code and the target folder from a configuration file (which is discussed in the :doc:`configuration` chapter) or exit with an error.
 You can use the help option (``-h`` or ``--help``) to view a list of all possible actions.

 ::